-We welcome seed grant applications from faculty of all ranks across the university with the exception of Professors of Practice.
-Projects must be related to political economy and/or the influence of public policy on the economy - broadly construed.
+We welcome seed grant applications from faculty of all ranks across the University with the exception of Professors of Practice.
+Projects must be related to political economy and/or the influence of public policy on the economy - broadly construed as the impact of public policy on the market environment, including areas such as the environment, housing, health policy, education, public finance, and legal and regulatory policy.
 Proposals should include the project’s or researcher’s contribution to diversity, equity and inclusion, or how this project helps advance those values in the broader world.
 Proposals from outside the social sciences are welcomed and encouraged.

 Interested faculty members should submit a brief proposal of no more than two pages that includes: